justinhamilton125/MSBA-Maverik-Predictive-Modeling-Final-Drafts-Group-7/README.md

 [Link to Modeling Files Folder](https://github.com/justinhamilton125/MSBA-Maverik-Predictive-Modeling-Final-Drafts-Group-7/tree/main/Modeling%20Files)

+- This folder contains the Modeling Files

 [Link to Final Recommended Model to Implement](https://github.com/justinhamilton125/MSBA-Maverik-Predictive-Modeling-Final-Drafts-Group-7/blob/main/Modeling%20Files/Capstone%20Maverik%20Modeling%20Final%20Group%207.ipynb)

+- This file contains the final model that the group recommends Maverik implement and use.
+This is the model that had the best performance.

 [Link to Other Models Developed for Further Consideration](https://github.com/justinhamilton125/MSBA-Maverik-Predictive-Modeling-Final-Drafts-Group-7/blob/main/Modeling%20Files/Capstone%20Modeling%20Assignment%20Group%207%20(2).ipynb)

+- This file contains other models that the group developed.
+Whlie these models are not recommended as the one for Maverik to implement, these models still provide interesting insights that Maverik may find interesting.